Sun Country Airlines | New York City

 And as a humid subtropical climate, there’s frequent precipitation year round, with an average of 44 inches annually.
 From snowy and windy to warm and humid, the city’s four seasons add further layers to the Big Apple.

-As befitting a world-class city, New York is home to some of the finest cultural treasure houses in the nation.
-From the two-million priceless artifacts at the Met to the Goethe Institute, one of the city’s smallest museums (and across the street from the Met), exhibits offer up insight and wonder on every subject imaginable.
+As befitting a world-class city, New York is home to some of the finest cultural treasures in the nation.
+From the more than 2-million priceless artifacts at the Met to the Goethe Institute, one of the city’s smallest museums (and across the street from the Met), exhibits offer up insight and wonder on every subject imaginable.
 New York’s performing artists set the bar for performers everywhere.
 From Broadway’s signature theatres to Lincoln Center, the best call these stages home.
 Grand opera, classical ballet, jazz, American musicals, innovative dramas and television staples offer a steady stream of high-quality entertainment.
 For discounts on day-of-show Broadway tickets, head to the TKTS booth in Times Square or the one in Brooklyn for a shorter line.
 They even have an iPhone app!

 Befitting a culturally diverse city that’s home to the United Nations, New York City may be the quintessential melting pot.
 Thanks to the indelible images of immigrants arriving at Ellis Island, it’s no surprise that dining offers a veritable feast from around the world.
 Whether it is a street corner vendor or a chi-chi restaurant, dining is an art form in Gotham.
-Head to Little Italy, Chinatown, Spanish Harlem and the Lower East Side, and there’ll be dozens of ethnic eateries vying for attention.
+Head to Little Italy, Chinatown, Spanish Harlem and the Lower East Side, and there are dozens of ethnic eateries vying for attention.
 National celebrations, feast days and neighborhood pride form the basis for annual events that celebrate everyone from Cuba to Israel and their native sons’ favorite foods.

 Unlike other cities that boast of historic deeds, marble monuments or athletic prowess, New York is all about people.
 As the center for finance, commerce, publishing and the arts, daily life hums at a furious pace.
-A visit to here runs at an equally fast pace.
+A visit here runs at an equally fast pace.
 So take a moment to pause and look around when you can.
 Amid massive skyscrapers, historic brownstones and verdant parks, people are moving to the beat of Sinatra’s theme song: “If I can make it here, I can make it anywhere.
 It’s up to you, New York, New York!”

 110 Waverly Pl # A